School and Library visits

 “For three days Tanya enthralled audiences here at Harrow International School Bangkok.
 We were impressed by her versatility and how seamlessly she moved from free-flow time with our youngest students in the Early Years Centre to holding a highly intellectual discussion with our Year 12 and 13 A-Level Literature students.
 She was a warm and entertaining presence who students responded to naturally, with question after question after question.
 This often resulted in sessions running over time and students then coming to the book signing so they could ask even more questions!
 Tanya’s visit was a true highlight and we have absolutely no idea how we will follow it in future!?”

-I’m very happy to talk about the books and the whole business of being a writer – where ideas come from, how I plan a book, how I structure my day.
-I tell stories about my pet pig, about working at the zoo and performing with Storybox Theatre so that my author visits are fun as well as instructive.
-I can cope with large audiences (500 +) as well as single class-sized groups.
-I also run creative writing workshops although these require more planning and teacher input and can usually only be done with small groups.
-I’m always open to suggestions and ideas but generally speaking it works like this:
+Tanya is very happy to talk about her books and the whole business of being a writer – where ideas come from, how she plans a book, how she structures her day.
+She tells stories about her animals, about working in the zoo and performing with Storybox Theatre so that her author visits are fun as well as instructive.
+She can cope with large audiences (500 +) as well as single class-sized groups.
+She can also run creative writing workshops although these require more planning and teacher input and can usually only be done with small groups.
+She’s always open to suggestions and ideas but generally speaking a school visit from Tanya works like this:

 AUTHOR TALKS: